 - Voice search currently accounts for around 10% of searches

-Google is still a major search engine in 2021, dominating the market.
-In this article, we look at how Google ranks websites in 2021.
+Google is still the most popular and widely used search engine, dominating the market.
+In this article, we look at how Google ranks websites in 2022.

 Statistics show that the search engine handles between 80% and 90% of all searches.
 Search engines including Yahoo, Bing and DuckDuckGo share the remaining percentage.